WHAT CAN VET DO FOR YOU?

 WHAT VET COURSES ARE AVAILABLE?

-The Catholic Schools Office, Lismore Diocese RTO offers a wide range of VET courses.
+The Diocese of Lismore Catholic Schools Limited RTO 45649 offers a wide range of VET courses.
 Click here to see which courses are on the Catholic Schools Office, Lismore Diocese scope of registration and may be available at your school.

 CAN I DO VET IF I AM PLANNING TO STUDY AT UNIVERSITY?